grithin/grithin/README.md

 Please excuse the documentation.
-With personal projects, I'm more concerned with the functionality.
+With personal projects, I'm more concerned with the functionality, and much of this was written before type hinting or before editor autocomplete made type hinting particularly useful.

 # Highlights
 - [Service Locator And Dependency Injector](https://github.com/grithin/php-ioc-di) : interesting features